 It is the co-occurrence of these elements that makes the collaboration between the CREF and the Sony CSL in Paris the ideal convergence to scientifically address the issues related to the new dynamics of information.
 The collaboration aims to address the problems set out on two different but parallel directives.

 The study of new critical information phenomenologies

-The first directive consists in a tactical approach of frontal study of critical phenomenologies such as:
+The first directive consists of a tactical approach for the frontal study of critical phenomenologies such as:

-• the competition between conflicting narratives; • information imbalances, that is the overabundance of information on some topics as opposed to the lack of information in others.
+- information imbalances, i.e., the overabundance of information on some topics as opposed to the lack of information in others.

-In recent years, these research topics have been attracting growing interest from both the scientific community and the institutions, which have understood their crucial importance for the democratic stability and health of public discourse.
+In recent years, these research topics have been attracting growing interest from both the scientific community and the institutions, which have understood their crucial importance for democratic stability and the health of public discourse.
 The study of these issues will be addressed thanks to the scientific advancement of the techniques of modeling the Dynamics of Opinion, Network Theory, Machine Learning and, in general, the technical armamentarium of Data Science.
-The purpose of this directive is first of all to offer a deep scientific understanding of these phenomenologies, in order to increase the transparency of the public debate.
+The purpose of this directive is first of all to offer a deep scientific understanding of these phenomenologies that increases the transparency of the public debate.
 Secondly, this understanding will give rise to real-time monitoring and disclosure tools to verify and make visible, in a transversal and transparent manner, the state of health of the public debate both to the population and to policy-makers.

 Improving the information ecosystem

 From a more strategic point of view, the collaboration aims to improve public discourse through the study of the conditions in which this occurs and through the proposal of new tools to avoid vicious circles and enhance virtuous behavior.
 The study subjects will be, for example: